ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 In a compound primary key the order of the key columns can significantly influence
-- how efficient the filtering on secondary key columns in queries is and
+- the efficiency of the filtering on secondary key columns in queries, and
-- how good the compression ratio for the table's data files is.
+- the compression ratio for the table's data files.

-In order to demonstrate that, we will use a version of our [web traffic sample data set](./sparse-primary-indexes-intro#data-set) where each row contains three columns that indicate if the access of an internet user (`UserID` column) to a URL (`URL` column) got marked as bot traffic (`IsRobot` column).
+In order to demonstrate that, we will use a version of our [web traffic sample data set](./sparse-primary-indexes-intro#data-set) where each row contains three columns that indicate whether or not the access by an internet 'user' (`UserID` column) to a URL (`URL` column) got marked as bot traffic (`IsRobot` column).

 We will use a compound primary key containing all three aforementioned columns that could be used to speed up typical web analytics queries that calculate
 - how much (percentage of) traffic to a specific URL is from bots or
-- how confident we are that a specific user is (not) a bot (how much percentage of traffic from that user is (not) assumed to be bot traffic)
+- how confident we are that a specific user is (not) a bot (what percentage of traffic from that user is (not) assumed to be bot traffic)

-We use this query for calculating the cardinalities of the three columns that we want to use as key columns in a compound primary key (note that we are using the [URL table function](https://clickhouse.com/docs/en/sql-reference/table-functions/url/) for querying TSV data ad-hocly without having to create a local table):
+We use this query for calculating the cardinalities of the three columns that we want to use as key columns in a compound primary key (note that we are using the [URL table function](https://clickhouse.com/docs/en/sql-reference/table-functions/url/) for querying TSV data ad-hocly without having to create a local table).
+Run this query in `clickhouse client`:
 ```sql
 SELECT
     formatReadableQuantity(uniq(URL)) AS cardinality_URL,